Last updated: October 2024

 How it works: Chatbots use context awareness to keep track of ongoing conversations, personal preferences, and past interactions.
 For example, if a customer has already provided their order number in a previous message, the chatbot will remember this information and avoid asking for it again.

-Example: If a customer says, “I want to check my order,” and later asks, “Can I also change the delivery date?” the chatbot can link the two requests and streamline the process.
+Example: If a customer says, “I want to check my order,” and later asks, “Can I also change the delivery date?” the chatbot can link the two requests and optimise the process.

 5. Integration with contact centre solutions